MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/connectivity-to-other-providers.md

 - Use option 1 or option 2 to avoid use of the public internet, if you require an SLA, if you want predictable throughput, or need to handle data volume transfer.
 Consider whether to use a customer-managed routing or a cloud exchange provider if you haven't implemented ExpressRoute already.
 - Create the ExpressRoute circuits for option 1 and option 2 in the connectivity subscription.
 - Use the ExpressRoute circuit of option 1 or option 2 to connect to the hub virtual network of a traditional hub and spoke topology or to the virtual hub for a Virtual WAN topology.
 For more information, see Figure 2 and Figure 3.
-- For deployment is the same city, consider [ExpressRoute Metro](/azure/expressroute/metro)
+- For deployments in the same city, consider [ExpressRoute Metro](/azure/expressroute/metro).

     ![Figure 2: Cross-cloud connectivity with customer-managed routing (option 1)](./media/eslz-other-cloud-providers.png)